samueladesoga/samblog/content/posts/usable-useful-valuable.md

 ##### Useful

 Usefulness means to "find a use" for a feature or product.
 Referring to the example above for a mobile phone, closing or minimising a window allows a user to switch between multiple windows on their phone.
-I cannot imagine how a product can be Useful without being Usable, hence the phrase above which reads

-> For a product to be Useful, it needs to be Usable"
+I cannot imagine how a product can be Useful without being Usable, hence the reason I belive that for a product to be Useful, it must be usable.

 ##### Valuable